Synthetixio/SIPs/sips/sip-formalising_the_protocolDAO.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 The protocolDAO is one of the most critical governing bodies within the Synthetix protocol, however, the current process for assigning a new member to the protocolDAO is fairly informal and at the discretion of the other pDAO members.
-This worked well historically, but as the governance of Synthetix has progressiveky decentralised a more formal and trasparent process for assigning members to the pDAO is required.
+This worked well historically, but as the governance of Synthetix has progressively decentralised a more formal and trasparent process for assigning members to the pDAO is required.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->